mixer/developer-docs/pages/01.guides/02.chat/01.ChatBot/doc.md

 ```
 [/mixer-tab]

-[mixer-tab title="Terminal"]

-[/mixer-tab]

 [/mixer-tabs]

 ## Where to Go Next?

-- Try changing the above code to go to a different channel page?
+- Try changing the above code to go to a different channel page.
-- Read our [Chat Reference](https://mixerdev.azurewebsites.net/reference/chat) for information on how to do other cool things in Chat.
+- Read our [Chat Reference](reference/chat) for information on how to do other cool things in Chat.